-Description of Core Property Target Mineralization Ownership Interest The Golden Baie Project covers 61,150 hectares in 47 Mineral Exploration Licences and lies within the Coast of Bays region of south-central Newfoundland.
-Gold Subsequent to June 30, 2020, the Company entered into definitive agreements with Altius Resources Inc., a wholly owned subsidiary of Altius, and other arm's length parties for the option to acquire a 100% interest in the Golden Baie Project.
-The Company can acquire this interest over a four year period for aggregate cash payments of \$250,000, aggregate share issuance of 11,500,000 common shares of the Company and the lesser of \$500,000 worth of common shares or 2,000,000 common shares of the Company.
+Description of Core Property Target Mineralization Ownership Interest The Golden Baie Project covers 62,275 hectares in 57 Mineral Exploration Licences and lies within the Coast of Bays region of south-central Newfoundland.
+Gold During the six months ended December 31, 2020, the Company entered into definitive agreements with Altius Resources Inc., a wholly owned subsidiary of Altius, and other arm's length parties for the option to acquire a 100% interest in the Golden Baie Project.
+The Company can acquire this interest over a four year period for aggregate cash payments of \$325,000, aggregate share issuance of up to 13,833,333 common shares of the Company.
 In addition, the Company is required to fund exploration expenditures of \$1,250,000 over a four-year period, of which \$500,000 must be spent in the first year.
-The optionors will be entitled to an aggregate milestone payment of \$1,000,000 by the Company upon the Golden Baie Project claims achieving NI 43-101 defined measured and indicated mineral resources of at least 1,000,000 contained gold ounces.
-The Buchans Property, consisting of 1,032 staked claims in 11 licenses totalling 25,800 hectares, abuts the north- west side of Company's Mary March Joint Venture and encompasses the majority of the north shore of Red Indian Lake.
+Some of the optionors will be entitled to an aggregate milestone payment of \$1,000,000 by the Company upon the Golden Baie Project claims achieving NI 43-101 defined measured and indicated mineral resources of at least 1,000,000 contained gold ounces.
+The Buchans Property, consisting of 1,032 staked claims in 11 licenses totalling 25,800 hectares, abuts the northwest side of Company's Mary March Joint Venture and encompasses the majority of the north shore of Red Indian Lake.
 A new 61 claim license was staked in 2020 to secure the eastern extension of the Mary March horizon.
 Zinc-silver- lead-copper- gold 100% ownership held in Canstar's wholly owned subsidiary "Adventus Newfoundland Corporation" subject to a 2% NSR royalty payable to Altius.
 The Mary March Joint Venture consists of four Fee Simple Grants consisting of five separate land parcels and covering 1,486.88 hectares and two map-staked licenses containing 8 claims and covering 200 hectares located approximately 20 kilometres east of the past producing Buchans mine, near Buchans Junction, Newfoundland.
 Zinc-silver- lead copper- gold A 56% interest and right of first refusal on the remaining 44% interest held by Glencore plc, the Company's joint venture partner.
 (1) The Company is the operator.
 The Daniel's Harbour Property is located in coastal Western Newfoundland and consists of 243 claims in 2 licenses totalling 6,075 hectares.
 The Daniel's Harbour Property surrounds the former high-grade zinc mine operated by Teck Resources from 1975 to 1990.
 Zinc 100% ownership subject to a 2% NSR royalty payable to Altius.
-During the year ended June 30, 2019, the Company reduced the number of claims held on this property and accordingly wrote-down the property by \$541,240. --- ------ ---
+During the year ended June 30, 2019, the Company reduced the number of claims held on this property and accordingly wrote-down the property by \$541,240.